-- You will receive a phone call the day before your C-section to remind you of your instructions and what time to arrive at the hospital. - Please do not have anything to eat or drink after midnight the night before your C-section.
-Do not have any gum, mints, or hard candy.
+- You will receive a phone call the day before your C-section to remind you of your instructions and tell you what time to arrive at the hospital. - Please do not eat or drink anything after midnight the night before your C-section.
+This includes gum, mints, and hard candy. - Please remember to do your preoperative wash as directed by your physician.